-Danielle Stislicki Update: Police Say ‘Progress’ Made In Case of Missing Woman
+Danielle Stislicki Update: Police Say ‘Progress’ Made In Case Of Missing Woman

-Although it’s been over three months since missing Farmington Hills, Michigan woman Danielle Stislicki vanished, police say they are making progress in her case.
+Although it’s been over three months since missing Farmington Hills, Michigan, woman Danielle Stislicki vanished, police say they are making progress in her case.

 Farmington Hills Police Chief Charles Nebus recently spoke out about the investigation into Danielle’s disappearance.
 He said just because law enforcement is still waiting for the crime lab to return results regarding evidence tested does not mean authorities have not been busy working on the young woman’s case.